heychazza/singlestore-driver/README.md

 A huge thanks to [Fathom Analytics](https://usefathom.com/ref/PUX1KG) for the motivation to build this package, as I never knew about SingleStore until their [blog post](https://usefathom.com/blog/worlds-fastest-analytics).

+## End of Life 😢
+It is with regret that this package has been archived, as the SingleStore team have chosen to build their own official driver using parts from this package.
+So I no longer have the motivation to keep this going, and instead suggest you check out the official one found [here[(https://github.com/singlestore-labs/singlestore-laravel-driver).

-## Support us
+~~## Support us
-If this package helped you, feel free to donate to my [PayPal](https://paypal.me/heychazza), every donation regardless of amount is appreciated for my time.
+If this package helped you, feel free to donate to my [PayPal](https://paypal.me/heychazza), every donation regardless of amount is appreciated for my time.~~

-## Installation
+~~## Installation

-You can install the package via composer:
+~~You can install the package via composer:

 ```bash
 composer require heychazza/singlestore-driver